How to Retire Comfortably at 60 with $1 Million: 5 Proven Strategies

 Strategies for Age 60 Retirement

-• Claim at 62: Lower withdrawals early, but reduced benefits.
+• Claim at 62: Lowers withdrawals early but locks in reduced benefits.

-• Claim at FRA: Portfolio covers 6–7 years, then full benefits.
+• Claim at FRA: Portfolio covers ~6–7 years, then full benefits start.

 • Age 62: ~$1,400/month